ALZHEIMER’S DISEASE

 1. Memory Loss

-• Difficulty remembering recent events, conversations, or appointments.
+• Difficulty remembering recent events, appointments, or conversations.

 3. Language and Communication Problems